crw/speedtest-easy/README.md

 # speedtest-easy
-Easy hourly speedtest results, with a simple web chart, easily installable via a Docker container.
+Hourly speedtest results, with a simple web-based chart, installed via a Docker container.

 ## Synopsis